-Best vegetables for type 2 diabetes
+Best vegetables for type 2 diabetes: Choices, benefits, and meal tips

 - cauliflower

+Fiber should come from real, natural food, not supplements, making vegetables essential in a glucose-controlled diet.
+Fiber can help reduce constipation, reduce levels of "bad" cholesterol, and help with weight control.

-The American Academy of Nutrition and Dietetics recommend 25 g per day for women, and 38 g per day for men.
+The American Academy of Nutrition and Dietetics say that the correct amount of fiber per day is 25 grams (g) for women and 38 g for men.

-This recommendation varies depending on body size and similar factors.
+This recommendation varies, depending on body size, overall health, and similar factors.

-Fiber should come from real food, not supplements.
 Vegetables and fruits with high fiber content include:

 Eating vegan or vegetarian with diabetes

 Eating a vegan or vegetarian diet can prove challenging for people with diabetes.
-Animal products are generally the most protein-rich options, but vegans avoid dairy and other animal products.
+Animal products generally have the most protein, but vegans completely avoid dairy and other animal products.

-Some of the best vegan protein-rich options include:
+Some of the most protein-rich vegan options include:

 A vegan or vegetarian person who has diabetes can eat a balanced diet.
-Nuts, seeds, and lentils offer high protein, often with few calories.
+Whole grains, nuts, seeds, and lentils offer plenty of protein often with low calories.

 Healthful diabetes meals

+Cooking nutritious meals with vegetables will help manage the symptoms of diabetes.

-Any meal that blends several of the ingredients listed above offers excellent nutrition.
-To keep meals healthy and flavorful, people should avoid using lots of added salt, or relying on prepackaged ingredients that are high in sodium.
+Any meal that blends several of the above ingredients will offer excellent nutrition.
+To keep meals healthful and flavorsome, people with diabetes should avoid using too much added salt or relying on prepackaged ingredients that are high in sodium.

-People with diabetes should watch the number of calories in their food, too.
-Excess calories can turn an otherwise healthful meal into something that leads to excessive weight gain.
+Careful calorie counting will also support glucose control.
+Excess calories can turn an otherwise healthful meal into a risk factor for excessive weight gain and worsened insulin sensitivity.

-Some simple, healthful meals include:
+Some simple meal options include:

 - avocado, cherry tomato, and chickpea salad

-- hard-boiled eggs and roasted beets sprinkled with black pepper and turmeric
+- hard-boiled eggs and roasted beets with black pepper and turmeric

 - low-sodium cottage cheese spread on toasted sweet potato slices.
 Add black or cayenne pepper to boost the flavor